NaelAqel/clean_df/docs/readme.rst

 Contributing
 ------------
-See the :doc:`contributing` for contribution details.
+See :doc:`contributing` for contribution details.
 Feel free to contact me for any subject through my:

 * `Email`_
 * `LinkedIn`_